ydeleon6/coinbase-tax-collector/documentation/installation.md

 Run the installer when the download is complete.

-Verify that Python was installed by entering this command in the terminal:
+Verify that Python was installed by copying and pasting this command in the terminal:

 ```sh
 $ > python3 --version